Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 AmyLu Teriyaki Pineapple Chicken Meatballs

-AmyLu’s meatballs are made with chicken and without any pork.
-They are teriyaki flavored and actually will include chunks of real pineapple within the meatball.
+AmyLu’s meatballs are made without pork, only chicken.
+They are teriyaki flavored and actually include chunks of real pineapple within each meatball.

 First Impressions